GMEddy/3-musketeers/cash/README.md

 ### Installation ###

-clone or download :
+- clone or download :

 *https://github.com/GMEddy/3-musketeers.git*

-need to have node to use the file js
+- need to have node to use the file js

-*Command :*
+- *Command :*

  $ npm install index.js

-launch the index.js document
+- launch the index.js document <br />
+ $ node index.js

 ### How to use cash